space-wizards/docs/src/en/space-station-14/departments/security/proposals/reduced-metagaming.md

   - The gloves give off matching fibers.
 They are not Chameleon.
 - Non-engineering insulated gloves/budget insulated gloves now come in 3 different colors with corresponding colored fibers.
 They are still called "Insulated Gloves"/"Budget Insulated Gloves".
 - Rule change: Security has knowledge of Thieving Gloves and may confiscate the gloves of anyone who has stolen or attempted to steal contraband.
-- Rule change: An additional rule is added: Security may *not* test Thieving Gloves by putting them on and trying to steal an item off someone.
+- Rule change: An additional rule is added: Security may *not* test Thieving Gloves by putting them on and trying to steal an item off someone, as this would count as Security using antag items. *Note that this rule would not be necessary if the changes proposed in The Disguised Items Problem are implemented.*

 This means that a thief is safe from having their gloves lost before committing a crime.
 Detectives can no longer use holofibers to confirm a Thief antag, but must instead rely on the fibers of the gloves around the crime scene.
 The addition of additional insuls colors means selecting yellow insulated gloves is no longer a safe option to blend in with all the other yellow gloves.